hmemcpy/hmemcpy.com/content/posts/functional-programming-in-haskell-stepik-course-notes-module-1.md

 helper acc n = helper (acc * n) (n - 1)
 ```

-Here, since the helper function was defined at indentation 0, it is now available to all other functions, even though only the factorial function requires it, polluting the global namespace.
-We can move it inside the `let` block, and rewrite it as follows:
+Here, since the helper function was defined at indentation 0, it is now available to all other functions.
+Even though only the factorial function requires it, this pollutes the global namespace.
+We can move it inside the `let` block and rewrite it as follows:

 ```haskell
 factorial6 n